jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/world/europe/germany-nazi-infiltration.html.html.md

 He said he wasn’t too concerned.
 But in June 2018, Mr. Böhringer was called to the police station.
-The homes of two Nordkreuz members had recently been raided, one of them a police officer based in his
+The homes of two Nordkreuz members had recently been raided, one of them a policeman based in his hometown:
-hometown: Haik J., who had been at the truck stop meeting.
+Haik J., who had been at the truck stop meeting.

 “They showed me a handmade sketch of my home,” Mr. Böhringer said. “‘Do you recognize this?’ they had asked.”